 The Diploma in Health Sciences (EMS) program accepts applications on a continuous basis.
 To apply:

-- An Admissions Officer will then email you information on how to pay the program application fee and submit supporting documents.
+- An Admissions Officer will then email you information on how to submit supporting documents.

 - Complete a Request for Credit Transfer Form and/or PLA form, if applicable (see below for details).